Elephant in the Room :: Pinterest

 When talking about organising weddings, one often hears two words bandied about: wedding tax.
 When we were busy planning our own wedding, we had well-meaning people give us advice along these lines: "Call up x business and say that you are enquiring about an event.
 Call back a few days later regarding the same date but state that it is for a wedding this time.
 You can bet there will be a significant difference even if you mention that the same number of people will be involved.
 It's the wedding tax".

 At the time we thought this was a great suggestion.
-We did not have time to implement the process ourselves but the concept sounded plausible, for sure.
+We did not have time to implement the process ourselves, but the concept sounded plausible, for sure.
 However, since starting our own business in the wedding industry, this additional cost concept has popped up again but from a different angle.

 Personal Experience